 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Magazine is worth considering.

 The people who call Magazine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Magazine residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Magazine include Irish, German, English, European, and Scots-Irish.
+Important ancestries of people in Magazine include Irish, German, English, Scottish, and Scots-Irish.

 The most common language spoken in Magazine is English.
 Other important languages spoken here include Italian and Polish.